- Prayer and Worship

-Throughout the fall we will be providing a number of resources that reflect on this theme.
+In the coming weeks we plan on providing a number of resources that reflect on the central theme for this year's National Migration Week.
 Please check back regularly to see what new resources are available for your use.
 Some of these items will be available for download only while others will be available in bulk for a nominal cost through the USCCB Bookstore.
 If there are resources that you think would be helpful for your ministry, please contact us and we will do what we can to meet your needs.
 To purchase National Migration Week materials, please visit the USCCB Bookstore on-line.
-You can also find links to order each of the 2013 National Migration Week materials below.
+You can also find links to order each of the 2014 National Migration Week materials below.

 By accepting this message, you will be leaving the website of the

 United States Conference of Catholic Bishops.
 This link is provided

 solely for the user's convenience.
 By providing this link, the United

 States Conference of Catholic Bishops assumes no responsibility for,